salvolannister/TileLevel/README.md

 # TileLevel

-Mini Game in Unreal where a player has to move aorund a map and interact with the tiles where he/she is walking in
+Mini Game in Unreal where a player has to move around a map and interact with the tiles where he/she is walking in

 # Requirements

+- Change the implementation of the spawning tile
+- Change hard text references
+- Improve the UI interaction between BP and code
-- [Additional] There should be some BP rules that constrain red tiles to be a certain number that doesn't prevent player win (there is no path for the player to win)
+- <b>[Additional]</b> There should be some BP rules that constrain red tiles to be a certain number that doesn't prevent player win (there is no path for the player to win)
 - [Additional] Add effect on tile Green StepOn: green tile should tremble and after should show stars and later green color
 - [Additional] Add sounds

-- [Additional] Try to understand that calling the interface in this way is a bad idea

 # Currently working on

+# RGSTileGameMode

+- Has the purpose to create the tile grid and set up the info about the tile collected
+- GetClosestTileDistance is the method used to calculate the position closest position for the red and green tiles.
+I consider a tile on the diagonal to be at distance 2 since it will require the player to move one time both in x and y dimensions.
+-

 # Doubts

 - ask someone if the implementation of the HUD half in the BP and half in cpp is a red flag or is ok:
-  I did this because it was implemented already in the blueprint but I wanted to add an animation and the faster way I knew to do it was using cpp
+  I did this because it was implemented already in the blueprint, but I wanted to add an animation and the faster way I knew to do it was using cpp
---> ANSWER: just tell them that since it was already half implemeted and was a test you left it there but for production you would have move everything inside cpp
+--> ANSWER: just tell them that since it was already half implemented and was a test you left it there but for production you would have move everything inside cpp

 - Reloading the scene was already in the code base, but it kinda feels very bad for optimization.
 Should I remove it?